 - Roxanne Krystalli.
 2014.
 “Deconstructing the 2012 Human Security Report: Examining narratives on wartime sexual violence.”
 International Journal: Canada’s Journal of Global Policy Analysis 69(4): 574-593.

-This paper synthesizes evidence appraisal practices to inform evidence syntheses in the Humanitarian Evidence Programme.
+This paper synthesizes evidence appraisal practices to inform evidence syntheses in the Humanitarian Evidence Program.
 It is addressed to all audiences interested in humanitarian evidence, including but not limited to researchers,…Read More

-This Briefing Paper accompanies a full report that synthesizes evidence appraisal practices to inform evidence syntheses in the Humanitarian Evidence Programme.
+This briefing paper accompanies a full report that synthesizes evidence appraisal practices to inform evidence syntheses in the Humanitarian Evidence Program.
 It is addressed to all audiences interested in humanitarian evidence,…Read More

 This publication accompanies a catalog of existing evidence syntheses in the humanitarian sector and discusses the methodological approach to this exercise.
-The purpose of this study was three-fold: (a) to identify…Read More
+The purpose of this study was three-fold: (a) to identify gaps…Read More